weathermaker/bundyfx.github.io/_posts/2016-10-02-dsc-configuration-data.md

 In our Configuration Data we’re going to pack it full of nodes and features that fall into the category of our role (in this case WebServer).

-Now that we have our Configuration Data stored locally we can use Import-LocalizedData to parse our file to ensure its configuration.
+Now that we have our Configuration Data stored locally we can use **Import-LocalizedData** to parse our file to ensure its configuration and/or logic.
 This can be used for creating Pester tests for Configuration Data and DSC In general.

 ![powershell](/img/posts/2016-10-02-dsc-configuration-data/4.png)